 Miami University requires that students must earn 30 credit hours from M.U. to receive a degree from Miami.
-(Refer to The Miami Student Handbook, Part 1, Chapter 10: 1.10.A.).
+Students should review Undergraduate Student Policies from Miami.
+(Refer to Academic Regulations: Transfer Credits & Graduation Requirements).

 Students are required to submit an official transcript for all work passed or failed at any other college or university, prior to or after enrolling at Miami.